To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 In the SMP people offer their sexual value (offer), compete with other members of the same gender, and seek and assess the sexual market value of potential mates from the opposite gender (demand).

-While the sexual marketplace dynamics concern more the theory of dating, this is the type of theory that will also help you date more effectively.
+While the sexual marketplace dynamics concern more the theory of dating, this is the type of theory that provides the foundation to better understand and internalize the tactics and strategies.

-By understanding the forces, needs, and drives that govern the sexual marketplace, you will increase your dating IQ.
+When you understand the forces, needs, and drives that govern the sexual marketplace, you also increase your mating IQ.

-And a higher dating IQ will help you to:
+And a higher mating IQ helps you to:

 - Be a better and more strategic dater